tomas-langer/helidon-conference/Conference-script.md

  - refresh healthchecks (it should be UP)

 ### SE Health checks
-Add health check to module:
+Add health check to module (already in source code):
 ```xml
 <dependency>
     <groupId>io.helidon.health</groupId>